ibbatta/grunt-frontend-boilerplate/README.md

 ### __TROUBLESHOOTING__ ###

-This boilerplate is not ready for production yet
+This is just my personal boilerplate, it may or may not be a good fit for your project(s).

 ---